 4:00 Ah, snack time again!
 Now is a good time to get something colorful on their plate.
 Broccoli or peppers with ranch dip, apples dipped in peanut butter, or grapes and cheese are favorites around here.
 Picky eaters?
 Buy yourself a mini muffin tin and fill it with a variety of items, all of which are mom-approved.
 He’ll get the freedom of choice within the boundaries you choose.
 Everybody wins!

 4:30- 5:30 Free play for your kiddo: blocks, train, cars, dolls, or anything they love so much that they can play independently.
 Want my step-by-step gameplan for limiting screen time and encouraging this creative play?
 Get the Unplug + Unlock eBook here!

 5:30 Dinner prep.
 Reading or more free play for the little one.

 6:00 Daddy’s home!
 Are you ready to rumble?
 It’s wrestling and rough housing time!
 Also, my son is always thrilled to play cars with someone who can make a decent engine sound (not me).

 6:30- 7:00 Dinner.
-Little J eats whatever we eat, just cut into bite sized pieces.
+My toddler eats whatever we eat, just cut into bite sized pieces.
 He loves dipping things, so I try to make something dip-able when possible.

 7-8:00 Bath in the tub, play with our favorite foam letters and boats, master class in how to get bath water on mommy, books on the couch with (a slightly damp) mommy, family devotion on mommy and daddy’s bed.